deepimane/FinanceSys-LLM-Analysizer/README.md

 * **Technology:** Deep Learning Framework (TensorFlow or PyTorch) with Data Preprocessing Libraries (pandas, NumPy)
 * **Explanation:** We will utilize either TensorFlow or PyTorch, popular deep learning frameworks, for fine-tuning the chosen LLM on the Projects Colab Platform's incident data.
 Pandas and NumPy libraries will be used for data cleaning, manipulation, and feature engineering to prepare the data for fine-tuning.
 * **Options:**
-    * **PEFT (Prototype Engineering for Fine-Tuning):** PEFT ([https://huggingface.co/docs/peft/en/index](https://huggingface.co/docs/peft/en/index)) is a library within the Hugging Face ecosystem specifically designed to simplify the fine-tuning process for various NLP models.
+    * **PEFT  (Optional) (Prototype Engineering for Fine-Tuning):** PEFT ([https://huggingface.co/docs/peft/en/index](https://huggingface.co/docs/peft/en/index)) is a library within the Hugging Face ecosystem specifically designed to simplify the fine-tuning process for various NLP models.
-    * **LoRa (Low-Rank Adapters):** LoRa ([https://huggingface.co/docs/diffusers/en/training/lora](https://huggingface.co/docs/diffusers/en/training/lora)) is a technique for fine-tuning large language models with minimal additional parameters.
+    * **LoRa  (Optional) (Low-Rank Adapters):** LoRa ([https://huggingface.co/docs/diffusers/en/training/lora](https://huggingface.co/docs/diffusers/en/training/lora)) is a technique for fine-tuning large language models with minimal additional parameters.
 This can be beneficial if computational resources are limited.

 **Step 3: RAG System Pipeline and Vector Database Selection**